appwriters-dev/appwriters-dev/src/lib/posts/2023-03-17-android-launcher-with-flutter.md

 ---
-title: Let\'s Build an Android Launcher Application with Flutter
+title: "Let's Build an Android Launcher Application with Flutter"
 slug: lets-build-an-android-launcher-application-with-flutter
 date: 2023-03-17
 excerpt: Launcher app is one of the most important application for android mobile users.
 In this article we are going to learn to build Android launcher application using Flutter framework.